autocrypt/autocrypt/doc/faq.rst

 A spammer who forges mail from a given address could potentially downgrade encryption for that person as a side effect.
-Please see `level0/public-key-management` for details about expected interaction with spam filters.
+Please see :ref:`the Level 0 documentation <spam-filters>` for details about expected interaction with spam filters.

 How does Autocrypt interact with today's mailing list managers?
 ---------------------------------------------------------------

-Mailing lists that distribute cleartext (unencrypted) mail may end up distributing their user's public key material in the ``Autocrypt:`` headers of the distributed mail.
-For mailing lists that rewrite ``From:`` headers, these ``Autocrypt:`` headers will be dropped by recipients, which is fine.
+Mailing lists that distribute cleartext (unencrypted) mail may end up distributing their user's public key material in the :mailheader:`Autocrypt:` headers of the distributed mail.
+For mailing lists that rewrite :mailheader:`From:` headers, these :mailheader:`Autocrypt:` headers will be dropped by recipients, which is fine.

 For encrypted mailing lists like `schleuder
 <http://schleuder2.nadir.org/>`_, we haven't done a full analysis yet.